 I thought for sure the Ripken’s would get some money, but everything I had was junk era base cards.
 After being discouraged that I was unable to even GIVE away the cards, I decided to collect again.

 A lot of the Ripken’s I had from my youth were not in good shape.
 I found out that they could be replaced with better cards for fairly cheap.
 So I went through and replaced most of the cards I already had.
 Once I did that, I began adding to the collection with other fairly inexpensive cards, and was greatly enjoying gathering cards I remembered from growing up.
 As the collection grew and grew, so did the cost of the cards.

 Before long I was lucky enough to come across a group of older collectors who were no longer collecting and willing to sell their collection.
 I had hit the jackpot.
 Cards that had not been up for sale in decades were falling into my lap.
 My collection quickly ballooned to one of the largest that I have known about.

-It is becoming increasingly difficult to find cards I need for my collection, so I decided to go back through them all, scan them, and put them up online for others to enjoy.
+I had this large amount of cards sitting in boxes in a cabinet, hidden away from everyone, so I decided to go back through them all, scan them, and put them up online for others to enjoy.
 That is truly what is at the heart of this project, taking these cards out of the closet and cardboard boxes, and putting them out there for people who may have never seen or known some of these cards exist to check them out.

 I hope you enjoy seeing these cards as much as I have enjoyed collecting them.